Bklieger/ai4collab-bruno/CONTRIBUTING.md

 ## Introduction

 Welcome to Bruno!
-We are excited to have you as part of our community and look forward to your contributions.
 This document provides guidelines for contributing to our project.
 By participating in this project, you agree to abide by its terms.

 ## How to Contribute